derkarhanak/computer-controller-macos/README.md

 1. Launch the app
 2. Go to the "Settings & Tools" tab
+3. Select your preferred AI provider (DeepSeek, OpenAI, Claude, Groq, or Ollama)
-3. Click "Set Key" and enter your DeepSeek API key
+4. Click "Set Key" and enter your API key
-4. The app will show "Connected" status when configured correctly
+5. The app will show "Connected" status when configured correctly

+### 4. Groq Setup (Recommended for Speed)

+1. Visit [console.groq.com](https://console.groq.com) to get your API key
+2. Select "Groq" as your AI provider in the app
+3. Choose your preferred model (default: `openai/gpt-oss-20b`)
+4. Experience lightning-fast inference with LPU technology!

 ## Usage Examples